GeoNode/documentation/install/advanced/core/index.rst

 5. Web Server
 ^^^^^^^^^^^^^

-.. warning:: NGINX need to be installed in the virtual envirorment?
-If don't, specify it.

 Until now we have seen how to start ``GeoNode`` in ``DEBUG`` mode from the command line, through the ``paver`` utilities.
 This is of course not the best way to start it.
 Moreover you will need a dedicated ``HTTPD`` server running on port ``80`` if you would like to expose your server to the world.